aecsocket/aeronet/README.md

 This crate does not aim to be:
 * A high-level app networking library, featuring replication, rollback, etc.
-  * This crate only concerns the transport of data payloads, not what the payloads actualy contain
+  * This crate only concerns the transport of data payloads, not what the payloads actually contain

 # Overview